Fear of rejection? Here’s how to overcome it

 3. Reduce the probability of getting rejected

-The biggest factor that can help you not get rejected is giving your why.
+The biggest factor that can help you not get rejected is giving your reason.

 If you add reasons for why you’re making the request, it reduces the probability of getting rejected.

-Heck, the reasons even don’t have to make sense.
+The reasons don’t even have to make sense.
 (Though giving honest reasons is always better.)

 Do you want to try it?
 Go into a grocery store and have one item you want to buy.
-When you get into a line, ask the person in front of you ideally with a full shopping cart if you can skip him.
+When you get into a line, ask the person in front of you, ideally with a full shopping cart, if you can skip them.
 Don’t forget to add a reason like: ‘because I have just one item’, or ‘because I’m in a rush.’
 It’s such a reasonable request that it will work most of the time.

 Resolve the objections beforehand.

-When you’re making a request, resolve immediately the objections you would get anyway.
+When you’re making a request, immediately resolve the objections you would get.
 This improves with the practice of making requests.
-You build a skill of guessing what people will object with.
-After you start resolving the objections beforehand, you will build trust much more easily because people like that you’re being honest with them and trying to resolve their worries before they even have them.
+You build a skill of guessing what people will object to.
+After you start resolving objections beforehand, you will build trust more easily because people like that you’re being honest and trying to resolve their worries before they even have them.

 This one isn’t always possible but if you can, align your request with your audience.